Skip to content

 #Bottom Line

-Start with force-closing the app and restarting your iPhone — this method solved video playback issues on most of the devices we tested.
+Start with force-closing the app and restarting your iPhone, since this method resolves video playback issues on most devices.
 If that doesn’t work, check your storage space (you need at least 1GB free) and update both iOS and your video apps.
 For persistent problems with specific video files, the issue is likely format incompatibility or file corruption rather than your iPhone hardware.

 #Frequently Asked Questions